An Education in Yoga : Yoga Teacher Training

 Rates are in US Dollars, are per person, and are fully inclusive of room, buffets, practices, and the full 4 weeks of training across the duration of the program dates

-Early Bird Date Ends 60 days exactly before the start of the course
+Early Bird rates expire exactly 60 days before the course start date

 Subject to availability, we have Friends & Family rates for any registered Samahita Retreat guest’s partner, family member or friend, who is not interested in participating in any of the programs but will stay in a room and board capacity.
 Shared accommodation, food, and the facilities are open to them.

 |200 Hour Dates||Early Bird expires||Early Bird Prime expires|